 Manchester was the first city of the industrial revolution, the city that shaped the modern world, the industrial strength city.

-These are the most spectacular sights to be seen, the great treasures of the city, the 7 Wonders of Manchester, each linked with one of our tours.
+These are the most spectacular sights to be seen, the great treasures of the city, the 7 Wonders of Manchester, each linked with our tours.

 Central Library Reading Room

 Modelled on St Peter’s Basilica in Rome in a library designed like the Pantheon for a temple dedicated to learning and literature.
 Regular detailed tours of Central Library take place, often finishing with a close look at the Library’s treasures such as first editions of Isaac Newton’s Philosophiæ Naturalis Principia Mathematica.

 Europe’s oldest library and the oldest library in the English-speaking works is also the oldest non-religious building in Manchester.
 Here Karl Marx and Friedrich Engels devised many of their ideas about how society should be reorganised at a table that still survives in the reading room near a bookcase that was once part of a bed slept in by Bonnie Prince Charlie.
 Regular tours take place as a two-parter with Manchester Cathedral.

 • Address: Chetham’s Library, Long Millgate.
 Victoria Metrolink stop.